Photo by Jason G Harris

 1. Remove joey as gently as possible and keep warm.
 If joey is still attached to mum’s teat, cut the teat off as far down as possible and leave it in the joey’s mouth.
 If you are unable to cut the teat, gently enclose the joey in your hand and move your fingers to end of the nose, gently push the sides of its mouth and then ease the teat off the mouth.
 To remove the joey from the pouch, use a towel or some kind of cloth or glove over your hand, reach in slowly and try to envelop the joey.
 This action will also rub the mother’s scent onto the towel, which will help calm the joey.
 If the mother has been dead for some time and has a rotting smell, avoid using a towel.

-2. If you are absolutely unable to safely remove a joey from the pouch of a dead animal, an alternative is to leave the young in the pouch and transport the dead animal, with young intact, to your nearest Vet, DPaW Office, or Ranger.
+2. If you are absolutely unable to safely remove a joey from the pouch of a dead animal, an alternative is to leave the young in the pouch and transport the dead animal, with young intact, to your nearest Vet or Parks and Wildlife Office.

 3. Please take note when you have removed a furless joey, whether there is a 2nd longer teat in the pouch – this may indicate that the dead animal has another older joey at heel, which may also need rescuing.
-If you are unable to find the older joey, please report this to your Shire Ranger, DPaW Office or the 24 hour Wildcare helpline on 9474 9055.
+If you are unable to find the older joey, please report this to Parks and Wildlife office or the 24 hour Wildcare helpline on 9474 9055.
 Take note of your location.